kehantan/labbook/docs/protein/expression.rst

     * Prepare another PBS for bacteria work.
 Seperate bacteria work PBS with cell culture PBS to prevent contamination.

 #.
-Combine all resusupended pellet into two 50 mL centrifuge tube.
+Combine all resuspended pellet into two 50 mL centrifuge tube.
 #.
 Top up PBS to 50 mL in each tube.
 #.
-Centrifuge, 3000 rpm, 4C, 10 mins.
+Centrifuge, 4000 rpm, 4C, 10 mins.
 #.
 Remove supernatant.
 #.
 Label the centrifuge tube.
 #.
 Store pellet at -80 C.